fedemagnani/surveyvor.xyz/README.md

 # Usage
 Whenever you're answering to a survey, make sure that you're connected to iExec network.

-On the contrary, when you're creating a survey, make sure that you're connected to Gnosis network.
+On the contrary, when you're creating a survey, make sure that you're connected to Gnosis network and to have sufficient amount of GNO in your wallet